 For the purposes of the present document, the terms and definitions given in TR 21.905 [x] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+active antenna system base station: BS system which combines an antenna array with an transceiver unit array.
+An AAS BS may include a radio distribution network

 Ancillary equipment: Equipment (apparatus), used in connection with a receiver, transmitter or transceiver is considered as an ancillary equipment (apparatus) if:

 - the equipment is intended for use in conjunction with a receiver, transmitter or transceiver to provide additional operational and/or control features to the radio equipment, (e.g. to extend control to another position or location); and